Jaime Hernández (comics): Other work

-In addition to his Locas stories, Hernandez has also done occasional work for DC Comics and The New Yorker, and he has done many album covers for such artists as Michelle Shocked.
-Earlier in his career Hernandez also did album covers for some "Nardcore" punk bands, such as Ill Repute and Dr. Know, the latter of whom featured his younger brother Ismael on bass.
-Hernandez contributed his artwork for the Indigo Girls' 2004 album All That We Let In.
-In September 2006, Hernandez also created the artwork for the critically acclaimed Los Lobos album The Town and the City.
+In addition to Love and Rockets stories, Hernández has also done occasional work for the New York Times and The New Yorker.
+He has made the album art for records including Lung Leg's Maid to Minx, Michelle Shocked's Captain Swing, the Indigo Girls' All That We Let In, and Los Lobos' The Town and the City.
+Earlier in his career Hernández drew flyers for Southern California punk bands such as the Circle Jerks and Suicidal Tendencies.
+He also did album covers for some "Nardcore" punk bands, such as Ill Repute and Dr. Know, the latter of whom featured his brother Ismael on bass.

 In 1984-85 Gilbert, Mario and Jaime collaborated on Mister X, a sci-fi comic book series from Vortex Press, with Jaime handling the art and Gilbert and Mario plotting.
 The book's noirish look has been cited as an influence by the creators of Batman: The Animated Series among other retro-futuristic works.
-The Hernandez brothers themselves hold little affection for it, however, with Gilbert once describing it being "like a bad zit... it just sort of happened."
-The Hernandez brothers left the book when Vortex failed to pay them in full.
+The Hernández brothers themselves hold little affection for it, however, with Gilbert once describing it being "like a bad zit... it just sort of happened."
+The Hernández brothers left the book when Vortex failed to pay them in full.
 Responding to the non-payment accusations, publisher Bill Marks said "I don't dispute that one bit.
 And they'll be paid every nickel of it, or every quarter of it."
-The Hernandez brothers were indeed ultimately paid for their work on Mister X in 1988.
+The Hernández brothers were indeed ultimately paid for their work on Mister X in 1988.

-In 2006, Publishers Weekly ranked Hernandez' work Ghost of Hoppers second on its critics' poll of the best comic books of 2006.
+In 2018 a children's comic by Hernández titled The Dragon Slayer - Folktales from Latin America was published by Toon Books.